NamDinhRobotics/proSLAM/README.md

     rosrun srrg_proslam srrg_proslam_app 00.txt -use-gui

-Two windows will pop up (Input and Output)
+Three windows will pop up - "input: images", "output: map (bird view)" and "output: map (top view)"

 ---
-4) press [Backspace] on the Input window to toggle between automatic processing and stepwise (press [Space] for stepping) mode
+4) press [Backspace] on the input window to toggle between automatic processing and stepwise (press [Space] for stepping) mode

+---
+5) press [H] to view the available commands for the output windows

 ---
 ### It doesn't work? ###